gapurov/claude-code-env-switcher/README.md

 - Requirements: `fzf` installed and running in a TTY.
 - `clsenv` with no args opens an interactive menu of commands (simplified; local toggles live inside `use`).
 - `clsenv use` with no args opens an interactive picker of environments.
-For each non-default env you’ll see both the normal and `--local` options.
+For each non-default env you’ll see both the normal and `--local` (dimmed “do not persist”) options.
+After selection, it prints the chosen environment.
-- Selecting `list` from the interactive menu shows the environments in an fzf viewer (view-only).
+- Selecting `list` from the interactive menu prints the environments (no fzf selection).

 ### Local vs. persistent switches